 - question sometimes was not clear or was ambiguous

 - in some cases it turned out the person who answered was not the same as who performed the check

 - some checks did not exist at the expected place in the process, because the process was completely different

 First of all we went through all questions we had issues with and clarified them with the program manager.
 To deal with the above issues we had to

 - explore and document all the relevant processes

 A week ago I started to learn about process mining, which I could have used before when I worked on projects where we had event logs.
 Process mining is a technique which can be used to discover the real processes merely based on event logs of workflow systems.
 It also can be used for conformance checking and to improve our existing processes.
-I think if I were aware of its existence we could have achieve even more back then in the internal control project.
+I think if I were aware of its existence we could have achieved even more back then in the internal control project.
 I really enjoy the course (it is in progress) so far and very excited about the forthcoming practical sessions when we will learn how to build business process models using raw event data.

-After I finish the course all I will need is a project to apply what I learnt in practice 🙂
+After I finish the course all I will need is a project to apply what I have learnt in practice 🙂